Frequently Asked Questions

 What is the West Byfleet Allotment Association?

-An organisation for managing the association's land at Leisure Lane in West, Byfleet and for promoting the growing of fruit, vegetables and cultivated flowers.
+An organisation for managing the association's land off Leisure Lane in West Byfleet and for promoting the growing of fruit, vegetables and cultivated flowers.

 At the Trading Hut or by bank transfer - please ask for the details.

 If plots are unattended it's a sign they the current plot-holder no longer wants or can use the land.
 Re-allocating plots is a a balance between giving the current plot-holder an opportunity to show they can keep it on and reducing the waiting list for new plot-holders.